 Justification of Red List Category

 The current main threat is the transformation of habitat owing to intensified agriculture, disappearance of marshes and reafforestation.
+Burning of vegetation is one of the most commonly recorded pressures in Ireland at both breeding and non-breeding sites (Caravaggi et al. 2019; O'Donoghue 2020).
 Persecution is still severe locally, for example on managed grouse moors of Scotland; in 2013 not a single pair successfully nested in England (Pitches 2013), despite the fact that there is estimated habitat for more than 300 pairs (Fielding et al. 2011).
+Of 117 Hen Harrier chicks satellite tagged in the UK between 2015 and 2019, only 15 were still alive in June 2020, most having gone missing in suspicious circumstances (RSPB 2020).
 The species is also shot illegally in central and eastern Europe (Tucker and Heath 1994).
 In the Czech Republic, wild boar Sus scrofa may pose a major threat to nesting birds (Kren 2000 in Global Raptor Information Network 2015).

 Text account compilers

 Butchart, S., Symes, A., Ashpole, J, Taylor, J. & Ekstrom, J.

 BirdLife International (2022) Species factsheet: Circus cyaneus.
 Downloaded from http://www.birdlife.org on 20/08/2022.
 Recommended citation for factsheets for more than one species: BirdLife International (2022) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 20/08/2022.